Lexpedite/blawx/docs/_pages/variables.md

 ### Copy, Don't Type

-Blawx tries to avoid typos as much as possible by giving you object, category, and attribute selector blocks.
-That way you type once, and drag and drop later.

-The same benefit doesn't exist with variables, because it would just slow users down too much.
-So it is good practice, to attempt to avoid typos, to copy and paste variable blocks rather than creating new ones and typing in the same name again.
+Because variables are typed, and not declared like objects or categories, there is a higher risk of typos.
+It is a good practice to copy and paste variable blocks whenever possible to avoid problems.

 ### Multiple Variables